oarkflow/licensing/ENTITLEMENT_SCOPES.md

 // Check if API endpoint is allowed if !entitlementManager.IsAPIActionAllowed("tenants_add") {
-    return http.StatusForbidden, "This API endpoint requires a Team or Enterprise plan" }
+    return http.StatusForbidden, "This API endpoint requires a Business or Enterprise plan" }
 ```